-Category Acceptable Documentation U.S. citizens (citizens of): The 50 States The District of Columbia Puerto Rico The U.S. Virgin Islands Guam The Northern Marian Islands Born abroad to U.S. parents U.S. Nationals: All U.S. Citizens Natives of American Samoa (not considered a U.S. citizen) Natives of Swain's Island (not considered a U.S. citizen) Natives of American Samoa and Swain's Island are eligible to receive funds from federal programs except the ACG/National SMART grants Copy of student's birth certificate.
+Category Acceptable Documentation U.S. citizens (citizens of): The 50 States The District of Columbia Puerto Rico The U.S. Virgin Islands Guam Copy of student's birth certificate.
 Current or expired U.S. Passports.
 Copy of State Department Forms FS-240 (Consular Report of Birth Abroad), FS0-545 (Certificate of birth issued by a foreign service post), or DS-1350 (Certification of Report of Birth).

-Certificate of Citizenship (Forms N-560 or N561).
+Category Acceptable Documentation The Northern Marian Islands Born abroad to U.S. parents U.S. Nationals: All U.S. Citizens Natives of American Samoa (not considered a U.S. citizen) Natives of Swain's Island (not considered a U.S. citizen) Natives of American Samoa and Swain's Island are eligible to receive funds from federal programs except the ACG/National SMART grants Certificate of Citizenship (Forms N-560 or N561).
 Certificate of Naturalization (Forms N-550 or N-570).
 U. S. Permanent residents Permanent Resident Card (Form I-551 since 1997) or Resident Alien Card (Form I-551 before 1997).

-Category Acceptable Documentation Alien Registration Receipt Card (Form I-151) issued prior to June 1978.
+Alien Registration Receipt Card (Form I-151) issued prior to June 1978.
 Arrival/Departure Record (Form I-94) or the Arrival/Departure Record (Form I-94A) with the following endorsement: "Processed for I-551."
 Machine Readable Immigrant Visa (MRIV).
 Refugees Arrival/Departure Record (Form I-94 or I-94A) with a stamp stating admission.
 Victims of human trafficking Student's certification or eligibility letter from the Department of Health and Human Services (HHS).
 For a spouse, child, or parent of a trafficking victim, T-visa (T-2 or T-3), victim's certification letter.
 Persons granted asylum Arrival/Departure Record (Form I-94 or I-94A) with a stamp stating admissions.
 Conditional entrants Arrival/Departure Record (Form I-94 or I-94A) granted before March 31, 1980, with a stamp indicating that the student has been admitted to the U.S. as a conditional entrant.
 Person paroled into the U.S. for at least 1 year Arrival/Departure Record (Form I-94 or I-94A) with a stamp indicating that the student has been paroled into the United States for at least one year with a date that has not yet expired.
 Cuban-Haitian entrants Arrival/Departure Record (Form I-94 or I-94A) with a stamp indicating that the student has been classified as a "Cuban-Haitian Entrant."